Costs to Society

 Europe’s Ageing Society

 By 2050 the number of people living with disabling hearing loss will increase to 2.5 billion.
-This will have a significant impact on quality of life (QoL) and overall health of adults across Europe.
+This significantly impacts the quality of life (QoL) and overall health of adults across Europe.
 We know that adults with hearing loss (HL) report reduced participation in society due to fragmented communication.
 This includes difficulty following and taking part in conversations or meetings, which can lead to a diminished circle of friends, social isolation and withdrawal.

-Adult Hearing Loss and Barrier to Active Ageing
+Adult Hearing Loss: A Barrier to Active Ageing

-• 33% more likely to rely on others leading to reduced independence and autonomy
+• Reduced Independence: 33% more likely to rely on others, diminishing autonomy.

-• Twice as likely to experience mental health conditions such as depression
+• Mental Health Issues: Twice as likely to experience depression and other mental health conditions.

-All these factors increase the pressure on public spending related to ageing, which already accounts for 50% of general government expenditure across Europe.
+These factors collectively escalate public spending related to aging, which already accounts for 50% of general government expenditure across Europe.

 How can Policy Makers help?